CONVERSION RULES FOR INDICATIVE DURABILITIES ACCORDING TO GEOGRAPHICAL AREA

 - Horizontal exposure: 80 to 90° from vertical

-- The actual durability of a product depends on a large number of parameters, including, among others, the type of the substrate and its preparation, exposure (environment, climate, exposure angle), maintenance of the graphic, the extent of pollution.
+- The real durability of a product depends on a large number of parameters including, among others, the quality and preparation of the substrate, exposure (environment, climate and

-(2) If an important degradation of the film (due to prolonged exposure to sunlight, weather, polluting agents) appears (discoloration, powdering, tanning…), it must be Immediately removed from the vehicle in order to avoid any damage to the underlying paint.
+(2) If an important degradation of the film (due to prolonged exposure to sunlight, weathering, polluting agents) appears (discolouration, powdering, tanning…), it must